Karelia (historical province): History

 First indications of human settlement in Karelia are from the Mesolithic period.
 The oldest find from the area is the over 9000 years old Antrea Net which is a fishing net of willow bast.
 The number of finds from the area is lower towards the end of the Stone Age.
 Archeological finds from Karelia are relatively rare between the years 400–800.
 From the Merovingian period onwards finds from Karelia display a distinct features of West Finnish influences which has been interpreted to result at least partly from a colonisation.
+The mixing of western Finnish settlers with the local population led to the creation of the Karelian ethnic group.

+Archeological evidence indicates that Karelian inhabitation was highest along the western shore of Lake Ladoga and the Karelian Isthmus, with multiple cemeteries and other archeological discoveries dating from AD 600 to AD 800.
+In South Karelia, the number of archeological discoveries from this time period is lower, though permanent inhabitation was nonetheless present.
+Lappee, South Karelia has been continuously inhabited for approximately 2,000 years.
+In North Karelia, only one archeological discovery from this time period has been found, dating to the eighth century.
+The considerably higher number of archeological discoveries in these regions from AD 800 to AD 1050 indicates that the Karelian population grew and expanded rapidly during this time.

 At least 50 sites of Iron Age settlements and 40 hillforts are known from Karelia.
 According to archeological record and historical data most of the hillforts in Karelia were erected between 1100 and 1323.
 Particular Karelian culture including axes, brooches and ornamental culture flourished approximately between the years 1000–1400.

-The River Kymi formed a boundary between the eastern and western cultural spheres by the beginning of the Bronze Age at the latest and is also said to be the boundary between the Häme Finns and the Karelians during the Middle Ages.
-The 15th and 16th centuries saw the River Kymi become a more official border between the Häme Finns and the Karelians, with Naulasaari (located in Mäntyharju) serving as the meeting point of the borders between the Häme Finns, Savonians, and Karelians.
+The River Kymi formed a boundary between the eastern and western cultural spheres by the beginning of the Bronze Age at the latest and is also said to be the boundary between the Tavastians and the Karelians during the Middle Ages.
+The 15th and 16th centuries saw the River Kymi become a more official border between the Tavastians and the Karelians, with Naulasaari (located in Mäntyharju) serving as the meeting point of the borders between the Häme Finns, Savonians, and Karelians.